Best Dual Monitor Setup for WFH 2026: Arms & Layouts

 Dual-monitor setups are the WFH power-user move.
 But "two monitors" is the easy part.
 The hard part is picking two that match, mounting them at the right height, positioning them so your neck doesn't cramp, and deciding whether you actually want dual or a single bigger monitor.

 This guide walks through the whole dual-monitor decision.
 We pulled from Reddit's r/battlestations, r/WFH, Wirecutter's monitor coverage, and long-term owner feedback on monitor arms.
-No hands-on testing — this is synthesis from the best reviewers who've spent weeks with these products.
+No thorough research — this is synthesis from the best reviewers who've spent weeks with these products.

 When dual monitors are actually worth it